-Breakfast, lunch, and dinner are eaten together as a cabin and part of the greater community in our Dining Hall.
+Breakfast, lunch, and dinner are eaten together as a cabin.
 Rest assured, our dietician-reviewed menu is both nutritious and attempts to meet the variety of tastes of the campers.
 Many items will be to your child's liking, some items served may be things your child may never have tried before, while other items may be things they dislike.
-Because of our need to feed over 350 people in a relatively short period of time, we are not able to handle special requests for meals.
+Because of our need to feed nearly 350 people in a relatively short period of time, we are not able to handle special requests for meals.
 Please help your camper by relaying your expectation that they will try new things and eat what is served.
-If for medical reasons there are dietary restrictions or food allergies for your camper, please notify the camp in writing, at least one month prior to arrival, so that the Camp Nurse and Kitchen Staff may properly prepare for your camper's arrival.
+If for medical reasons there are dietary restrictions or food allergies for your camper, please notify the camp in the online registration portal, by April 30, so that the Camp Nurse and Kitchen Staff may properly prepare for your camper's arrival.

-If your camper has food allergies or there are medical reasons for dietary restrictions, please provide a physician note outlining the necessary dietary needs of your camper.
-For a camper with food allergies, the FARE Food Allergy and Anaphylaxis Emergency Care Plan must be completed and signed by both parent/guardian and physician and submitted along with all required healthcare information forms one month prior to the start of his/her camping session.
+If your camper has food allergies or there are medical reasons for dietary restrictions, you will need to provide a physician note outlining the necessary dietary needs of your camper.
+We will only prepare for food allergies if provided a doctor's note.
+For a camper with food allergies, the FARE Food Allergy and Anaphylaxis Emergency Care Plan must be completed and signed by both parent/guardian and physician and submitted along with all required healthcare information forms by April 30.
 This form may be found at www.avcamp.org/forms/.
-To help offset the additional costs for this meal planning, all special dietary requests will include a \$25 supplemental fee per camper.
+To help offset the additional costs for this meal planning, all special dietary requests will include supplemental fees depending on the dietary restriction.